-I first met Bethany & Mark last year, we had a chat over coffee about their wedding plans at Inglewood Manor and they booked me to be their wedding photographer not long after.
+I first met Bethany & Mark last year, we had a chat over coffee about what they wanted from their Inglewood Manor Wedding Photography and they booked me not long after.
 I knew this was going to be a good one as the pre wedding shoot at Delamere Forest was a belter.
 You can see the results of that here.

 On the morning of the wedding, I’d agreed to go to The Holiday Inn at Ellesmere Port as it was on the way to Inglewood Manor.
 Mark, his two brothers and father had all spent the night there and wanted a few photos of themselves getting ready and of course enjoying a pre wedding drink in the bar.
 The weather was not being kind to us though and the rain looked like it was set in for the day as I drove the short distance up the motorway to Inglewood Manor.

 Beautiful old Manor House, now one of Cheshire’s Premier Wedding Venues

 Inglewood Manor is located at the far end of Cheshire near the Wirral and is one of the area’s premier locations for weddings.
 Bethany and her girls were preparing themselves for the big day with the help of Sarah Meredith who was in charge of the hair and make up.
 The ceremony was beautiful with lots of tears and laughter too.
 As soon as this was over we set about taking the group shots.
 Even though it was still miserable outside, everybody came out so we could get this gorgeous old country house in the background for the photos.